HAMLET AMBARZUMJAN

 Pianist

-In the duo Hamlet & Adam, he regularly performs with his brother, the clarinetist Adam Ambarzumjan.
-In 2021, the brothers' initiative "Neustart Konzerte" was awarded a scholarship from the Federal Government and GVL and was supported by numerous cultural offices and institutions.
+Together with his brother, clarinetist Adam Ambarzumjan, he forms the Duo Hamlet & Adam.
+Their initiative “Neustart Konzerte” was awarded a federal scholarship from the German government and the GVL in 2021, and has been supported by numerous cultural institutions and public foundations.